shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 ### Task 7: Configure the public IP address and test the SmartHotel application

-In this task, you will associate an Application Gateway with Web Application Firewall (WAF) to replace the Ubuntu VM with the Azure managed service.
+In this task, you will associate an Application Gateway with a Web Application Firewall (WAF) to replace the Ubuntu VM with the Azure-managed service.

 1. Navigate to the **SmartHotel-WAF** Application Gateway in the **SmartHotelRG** resource group